kubernetes/website/docs/getting-started-guides/kops.md

 You can, and probably should, use subdomains to divide your clusters.
 As our example we will use `useast1.dev.example.com`.
 The API server endpoint will then be `api.useast1.dev.example.com`.

-A Route53 hosted zone can contain subdomains.
+A Route53 hosted zone can serve subdomains.
 Your hosted zone could be `useast1.dev.example.com`, but also `dev.example.com` or even `example.com`.  kops works with any of these, so typically you choose for organization reasons (e.g. you are allowed to create records under `dev.example.com`, but not under `example.com`).